 The City of Omaha, working with the federal government, opened the Spencer Homes Public Housing Projects at North 30th and Spencer Streets on June 1, 1952.
-Built to house low-income people who didn’t fit into the packed Logan Fontenelle Public Housing Projects, the Spencer Projects have been embroiled in controversy and crime since, even though there is a strong sense of community and connectedness there.
+Built to house low-income people, the Spencer Projects have been embroiled in controversy and crime since, even though there is a strong sense of community and connectedness there.
 In 2019, the Omaha Housing Authority announced they received a federal grant to replace these homes.
 This article is a history of the Spencer Street Projects.

 Omaha Needed Housing

 After World War II, Omaha needed housing.
 When white men returned from the war, they insisted on returning to the jobs they left behind before the war.
 Those jobs had been largely filled by African American workers who moved to Omaha from the South.
 In the meantime, workers from the military-industrial complex were being laid off, and Omaha’s worse racist behaviors were showing.
 A lot of Blacks were out of work or underemployed, and they needed places to live.

 The City of Omaha responded by securing federal funding to build more public housing projects in the Highland neighborhood.
 A historic neighborhood, the projects were built on top of the site of a former plant nursery.
 Designed by the popular Leo A. Daly Company, the Spencer Projects were originally 165 units here.
 Over time, others were added until there were more than 25 buildings.

 Demolishing a Neighborhood

 In 1977, the City of Omaha made official the plan to run the North Freeway right through the Spencer Projects.
 Four years later, in 1981, 57 units were demolished to make room for the North Freeway.
 According to the 1977 government report, 11 buildings atSpencer Homes, 14-21 and 32-34, would be acquired, razed, and displace 56 families or 160 people.
 In 1983, new units were built to replace those lost.